mikesteele/dual-captions/TEST_PLAN.md

 ### Netflix
 Repeat the YouTube tests.
 Because Netflix has various subtypes of captions, run the tests on both Cosmos: A Spacetime Odyssey - Spanish CC (bottom), Cosmos: A Spacetime Odyssey - English \[CC\] (CC, top) and Bleach ().

+#### Pausing
+Pause a Netflix video.
+DC should re-render and stay visible as the app displays the video title, etc.